axlwaii/jquery.aight/README.md

 });
 ```

-PreLoadImage
+####Preload Images:
-Setting the option true, appends the images found in the links to the page in an hidden container.
+Setting `preloadImages` to `true`, will append the images, found in the links, to the page in an hidden container.
 ```
 NOTICE: This might be useful when dealing with a small amount of images but obviously
         increases the time your page needs to load.